AlgoLab/pso-cancer-evolution/README.md

 The goal is to find an optimal tree given the input matrix.

-###Procedure
+### Procedure
-  - creating particles
+  1. Create particles
-  - every particle run independently from the others:
+  2. Every particle run independently from the others:
-      - inertia movement (random operation)
+      a.
+Inertia movement (random operation)
-      - movement to best particle tree (clade attachment from the best particle tree to the current tree)
+      b.
+Movement to best particle tree (clade attachment from the best particle tree to the current tree)
-      - movement to best swarm tree (clade attachment from the best swarm tree to the current tree)
+      c.
+Movement to best swarm tree (clade attachment from the best swarm tree to the current tree)
-      - update possible new particle best and swarm best
+      d.
+Update possible new particle best and swarm best
-      - stops when one of the stopping criteria is met
+      e.
+Stop when one of the stopping criteria is met

 The possible operations are:
-  0) add new random backmutation
+  - add new random backmutation (0)
-  1) remove random backmutation
+  - remove random backmutation (1)
-  2) swap two random nodes
+  - swap two random nodes (2)
-  3) prune-regraft two random nodes
+  - prune-regraft two random nodes (3)

 In the first part we use just 2/3 operations, in the second part just 0/1 operations.
 We switch from the first to the second part when: